HOW TO DO FAMILY VOLUNTEERING LIKE A PRO

 When you improve someone else’s level of joy and quality of life, you give your own sense of happiness and worthiness a boost.

-GET SUPPORT FOR FAMILY VOLUNTEERING
+HOW TO WIN SUPPORT FOR FAMILY VOLUNTEERING

 OK, the kids may find the idea uncool.
 The teens may even reject it straight away.

 Woo them with stories of the rich and famous who volunteer.
+Name drop that Angelina Jolie, Justin Timberlake, Taylor Swift, and Oprah Winfrey are very into volunteering.

 Here are two such celebrities.